Suzana Agostini

 Suzana Aparecida de Agostini (1 January 1982 – 14 September 2025) was a Brazilian professional footballer who played as a midfielder.
-She spent the majority of her career with Rio Preto and Santos, the latter where she scored 78 goals.
+She spent the majority of her career with Rio Preto and Santos, scoring 78 goals for the latter.

 Club career

 Agostini began her football career in 1999 with Juventude, a club in São José do Rio Preto.
 After a stint with Rio Preto, she joined Santos in 2006.

 Agostini was part of one of the Sereias da Vilas golden eras, from 2006 to 2011, playing alongside Marta and Cristiane, winning major titles such as the Copa Libertadores, the Copa do Brasil, and the Campeonato Paulista.

 She also made history at Rio Preto, where she played from 2012 to 2018, winning the Campeonato Paulista twice (2016 and 2017), the Série A1 in 2015, and finishing second in the Série A1 twice, in 2017 and 2018.

 Agostini also played for Ponte Preta and Avaí/Kindermann.
 She retired from playing in 2021, after a season with Realidade Jovem.